Tinformant/Leet/System Design/Cloud/README.md

-Process abstraction: Represents running instances of applications e.g., ls, cat, Emacs, Safari
+Process abstraction: represents running instances of applications e.g., ls, cat, Emacs, Safari

+A process's memory:
+* code: compiled application code
+* data: constants
+* heap: memory allocated during execution
+* stack: local variables, function parameters

+Memory virtualization (a process's memory is virtual)
-Memory mapping: process vritual memory to physical memory
+* Memory mapping: process vritual memory to physical memory (also belongs to a process)
+* Isolates processes memory from one another, Gives processes illusion of having all of a machine's memory

 A process's registers:
   * PC: points to next instruction to execute on CPU